sematext/docs/docs/agents/sematext-agent/windows-installation.md

 ### Using PowerShell

-Run the following command as Administrator from the folder that you downloaded the installer:
+Run the following command as Administrator from the folder where you downloaded the installer:

 ```
 Start-Process -Wait msiexec -ArgumentList "/qn /i $($msiFileName = 'AGENT_MSI_INSTALLER'; $msiFileName) /L*V `"$msiFileName.log`" INFRA_APP_TOKEN=YOUR_INFRA_TOKEN REGION=YOUR_REGION_EU_or_US"